Spontaneous Performance Procession

 Observations

-SPP can be a useful tool for butoh performance due to: (1) resonance; (2) being present; (3) breaking from past concepts of performance space; (4) group awareness.
+SPP can be a useful tool for butoh performances due to: (1) resonance; (2) being present; (3) breaking from past concepts of performance space; (4) group awareness.

 Because the individual only performs if strongly inclined due to an external stimulus (resonance), they may better feel and develop a performance ease, a flow.
 When we resonate strongly with something, we are not trying.
 We are being done to.
 The space, in a sense, is performing us.
 A prominent resonance and/or dissonance can bring out the performativity in anybody, even those who never took a single acting or dance class or never thought of themselves as a performer.